Gavin-Persad/predictions/plan.md

 -
 - enter scores any one who is signed up is able to enter scores, this should not be the case, only players game weeks should only show for player who are in that season on the season_players for the season that the game week is in.✅
 -
-- delete game week - errors where it deletes the fixtures but not the game week🔵
+- delete game week - errors where it deletes the fixtures but not the game week✅
-- delete season needs correcting
+- delete season needs correcting✅
 - delete account as well✅
 - Update readme to help this✅
 -